 Note: You will want to toggle OFF "Custodian Collection" in order to setup an archive source.
 Check out the article on User-Based Collections for more information.

 Once you're finished, click 'Next'

-The next step in setting up the Slack Enterprise Grid integration is the Channel selection.
-Here you will see the list of channels per workspace.
+The next step in setting up the Slack Enterprise Grid integration is the User Channels selection.
+Here you will see the list of users which you can expand and select/deselect their workspaces.
 The total number of channels is listed in the top right.

 Note: If you only selected Direct and/or Multiparty Messages, you will skip these channel selection screens.

-You can search for channels by using the filter or by expanding the workspaces to see a list of channels within them.
+You can search for channels by using the filter or by expanding the user to see a list of channels associated with them.
 Private channels are shown with a lock icon beside their name.